umasii/umasii/README.md

 # Hi there, Welcome to my Profile 👋

 My name is William.
-I'm a 19 year old developer based in NYC/CHI.
+I'm a 19 year old developer based in NYC/CHI, currently double majoring in physics and math at the University of Chicago.

 I specialize in automation technologies, offensive security, reverse engineering, and networking.